 3 credit hours, 4 contact hours (Lecture: 2; Lab: 2); Semesters Offered: Fall.

-Prerequisite: Minimum grade of C in BIOL 110, HEED 101, and HEED 137; concurrent enrollment in HIMS 201 required.
-Note: A grade of C or better is required to pass this course successfully.
+Prerequisite: Minimum grade of C in BIOL 110, HEED 101, and HEED 137.
+Concurrent enrollment in HIMS 201 required.

 This course reviews the principles of coding using the Current Procedural Terminology (CPT) system.
 The course will include laboratory practice in the assignment of codes using both computerized and manual methods.
-This course requires a final grade of "C" or better.
+This course requires a final grade of C or better.